 Cincinnati, OH 45221

+The deadline for application to the Masters in Art Education program and for scholarship consideration is March 1.
 The following items are required for evaluation by the School of Art Graduate Admissions Committee:

 - University Graduate Application